PointCloudLibrary/pcl/doc/tutorials/content/compression.rst

    :language: cpp
    :lines: 92-99

-In the run() function, we create instances of the PointCloudCompression class for encoding and decoding.
+In the run() function, we create instances of the OctreePointCloudCompression class for encoding and decoding.
 They can take compression profiles as an arguments for configuring the compression algorithm.
 The provided compression profiles predefine common parameter sets for point clouds captured by openNI devices.
 In this example, we use the **MED_RES_ONLINE_COMPRESSION_WITH_COLOR** profile which applies a coordinate encoding precision of 5 cubic millimeter and enables color component encoding.
 It is further optimized for fast online compression.
 A full list of compression profiles including their configuration can be found in the file "/io/include/pcl/compression/compression_profiles.h".
-A full parametrization of the compression algorithm is also possible in the PointCloudCompression constructor using the MANUAL_CONFIGURATION profile.
+A full parametrization of the compression algorithm is also possible in the OctreePointCloudCompression constructor using the MANUAL_CONFIGURATION profile.
 For further details on advanced parametrization, please have a look at section "Advanced Parametrization".

 .. literalinclude:: sources/point_cloud_compression/point_cloud_compression.cpp